Have you heard of the Museum of the Bible? What is it and what can you see inside?

 6) Be inspired by the life and martyrdom of Watchman Nee.

-Opening last March 6, The “Personal Stories” exhibit explores the life and martyrdom of Watchman Nee.
+Opening last March 6, 2023, the “Personal Stories” exhibit explores the life and martyrdom of Watchman Nee.

 “When the Lord called me to serve Him, the prime object was not for me to hold revival meetings so that people might hear more scriptural doctrines, nor for me to become a great evangelist,” Nee described his focus on October 20, 1936.